deftasparagusanaconda/daamath/readme.md

 ```
 </details><details open><summary>boolean </summary>

-`truth` is for casting something to a boolean. thus the other operators shall not allow non-boolean input

 ```
 name  │ explanation   │ truth │ example
 ──────┼───────────────┼───────┼──────────
-truth │ proposition   │    01 │     P = P
 not   │ negation      │    10 │   ¬¬P = P
 and   │ conjunction   │  0001 │ F ∧ T = F
 nand  │ not(and)      │  1110 │ F ↑ T = T